search-node/docs/03_angular.md

 @TODO: Above is missing date examples for the search provider.

-### Loading the applications.
+## Loading the applications.
-It's important to load the different parts in the right order as shown in the example below.
+It's important to load the different parts off the application in the right order as shown in the example below.
+This will ensure that the dependencies are resolved correctly.

 ```html
 <!-- Load angular  -->